What is DRM?

 DRM is all about copyright protection.
 We all know that any digital content is protected by copyright laws.
 However, it’s very difficult to police the Web and catch law-breakers.
 So DRM technology focuses on making it impossible to steal content in the first place.

-SEE ALSO: How to Change DVD Movies to MP4 or AVI Free
+SEE ALSO: How to Convert DVD to MP4

 SEE ALSO: 20 Best Sites with Free Ebooks